benogle/benogle.github.com/projects.markdown

 Still out there are:

+[Atom](https://atom.io) &mdash; At GitHub I worked on Atom and Electron for a couple years.
+I worked on everything from writing the features people love to complain about to making stickers, t-shirts, and even a little [video](https://youtu.be/Y7aEiVwBAdk).

 [BRE: Ben's ROM Editor](/projects/bre.html) &mdash; BRE allows a user to modify and monitor the ECU parameters of their Honda's engine in real-time.
 This project combines reverse engineering of an obscure platform, assembly